edbentley/replay/website/docs/textures.md

 #### Props

 - `fileName`: The name of the sprite sheet file to render.
+Note that this file must be loaded using [`preloadFiles`](sprites.md#init) before you render the Texture.
 - `columns`: The number of columns of tiles in the sprite sheet.
 - `rows`: The number of rows of tiles in the sprite sheet.
 - `index`: The tile to display.
 An index of `0` will be the top-left tile, moves left to right then top to bottom.
 An index greater than the number of tiles will loop back to an index of `0`.